psymbio/psymbio.github.io/_posts/teaching_ml/2025-03-25-linear-regression.md

 ## Important Topics

-Lesson Plan Background

-+ Differential calculus
+For this tutorial you can assume that your students have learnt about:

-+ The concept of mean-squared error (MSE) and how model parameters (slope) influence the MSE+ Least-squares optimization and Maximum Likelihood Estimation
++ The mean-squared error (MSE) and how model parameters (slope) influence the MSE
++ Least-squares optimization and Maximum Likelihood Estimation
++ Implementing bootstrapping approach to build confidence intervals around the inferred linear model parameters

 Tutorial Description

-In this set of exercises we will cover the key concepts behind:

-+ Gradient descent
-+ PyTorch Autograd
-+ PyTorch nn module
++ Understand multidimensional linear regression;
++ Structure Design Matrix to fit a polynomial regression;
++ Visualize the different polynomial regression models;
++ Evaluate the polynomial regression models.

 ## Differential Calculus